mcle0316/cupcakes/user-testing-report.md

-	Changes:
+	## Trends

 	Add picture to the cookies page.

 	Change the button "order now" to "add to cart"

-	Fix the broken links for the news page.
+	Fix the broken links for the news page and the thanks page after buying.

 	add descriptions to cookies